acss-io/grunt-atomizer/README.md

 None of the options are required.
 Make sure you understand [atomic configs](https://github.com/acss-io/atomizer/blob/master/examples/example-config.js) in order to properly use the config options below.

+#### options.Atomizer

+The Atomizer class (or class which extends Atomizer) to be used when generating Atomic CSS.

 #### options.cache

 Caches the output of the task target by saving it to `.atomic-cache` at the root dir.
 False by default.